Ron Bennington: Ron and Fez (1997–2015)

 On April 1, 2015, Fez announced his retirement, with their final show being April 3.

 Bennington (2014–Present)

 In October 2014 he began co-hosting Bennington with his daughter Gail.
-The show initially aired on the Opie with Jim Norton Friday 7–10:00 am time slot when Opie and Norton were off.
+The show initially aired on Opie Radio Friday 7–10:00 am time slot when Opie and Norton were off.

-In April 2015, following the retirement of Fez Whatley, Bennington began airing five days a week, in Ron and Fez's noon–3:00pm time slot, in addition to their Friday spot on Opie Radio.
+In April 2015, following the retirement of Fez Whatley, Bennington began airing five days a week, in Ron and Fez's noon–3:00pm time slot (as of April 2023, 12-2pm), in addition to their Friday spot on Opie Radio.

 Other radio ventures

 Ron Bennington Interviews is a weekend program on XM which replays different interviews every week which Ron conducts.
 The show runs on Sirius XM Indie.

 In 2007, Bennington began Unmasked, a solo venture which has one-on-one interviews with comedy legends and established and emerging comedic talents.

 The Disciples of Comedy

 In the mid-1990s Ron Bennington assembled a comedy troupe to tour to the markets where The Ron & Ron Show was syndicated.
 Ron Bennington's Disciples of Comedy included several comedians who had previously toured as part of Sam Kinison's Outlaws of Comedy.
 The Disciples of Comedy were Ron Bennington, Carl LaBove, Jimmy Shubert, Mitchell Walters, Dan Carlson, Lou Angelwolf, Jeff Apploff, Ralph Williams, and Curtain Boy Warren Durso.
 The shows also included Fez Whatley and Fast Eddie Yarb.
-The tour was produced by Ross Reback and The Ron & Ron Radio Network.
+The tour was produced by Jeff Apploff, Ross Reback and The Ron & Ron Radio Network.
 The comedy tour sold out theatres of 2,000 to 3,000 seats.

 With Ross Reback he co-owned Ron Bennington's Comedy Scene, a comedy club in Clearwater.
 One of the comics he says "earned his chops" there is Jim Breuer.